Insurgency in Khyber Pakhtunkhwa: Waziristan peace accord

 The agreement, dubbed the Waziristan accord, has been viewed by some political commentators as a success for Pakistan.
 Even the military commander of the Pakistan Army, Lieutenant-General Ali Jan Aurakzai, also welcomed the peace agreement as "unprecedented in tribal history" and credited the intertribal jirga with amicably resolving a complicated issue within a few weeks.

-Others were far more critical, seeing it as allowing militants to regroup and reorganize after military operations.
+Others were far more critical, seeing it as allowing militants to regroup and reorganise after military operations.
 However, in 2007, accord's chief architect and chairman joint chiefs General Ehsan-ul-Haq openly admitted to the media that the only ground troops deployment was wrong as the "Waziristan truce went wrong".

 2006 Madrassah air strike

 On 30 October 2006, United States conducted a deadly missile airstrike on a madrassa in the Bajaur region bordering Afghanistan.
 The strike killed 82 seminary students.
 Long War Journal blamed U.S. for the air strike as only U.S. was able to conduct precision night strikes in the region.

 Sahibzada Haroonur Rashid, MNA from Bajaur Agency, resigned from the National Assembly on Monday to protest against the bombing of a madrassah in his constituency.

 In retaliation for the attack the militants unsuccessfully fired a series of RPG rockets on the heavily fortified security camp of Governor and Lieutenant-General Ali Jan Aurakzai; though his convey escaped unharmed on 8 November 2006.
 The same day, the militants coordinated a successful suicide bomb attack on military base in Dargai, about 100 km north of Peshawar.
 The suicide attack killed nearly 42 Pakistani soldiers and wounding 20 others.
 Military intelligence investigators later testified in media that suicide bombing had a direct link with the air strike.